 Resistance begins to affect the performance of a speaker when it surpasses 5% of the speaker’s impedance.

 The length of the speaker wire, as I discussed earlier, does impact resistance to an extent.
 However, the effect is only noticeable when the speaker wire is used over uncommonly long stretches.
-The cross-sectional area of the wire, or its gauge, impact resistance regardless of length.
+The cross-sectional area of the wire, or its gauge, impacts resistance regardless of length.

 Most speaker wires are categorized by the standardized system that is used to measure their diameter.
 This system has been used since the 19th century and is known as the American Wire Gauge or AWG for short.